-- Smoking Regulations: In accordance with campus policies, smoking is prohibited: on campus except in 2 designated areas.
-For more information: smokefree.umbc.edu/policy-overview
+- Smoking Regulations: In accordance with campus policies, smoking is prohibited on campus except in 2 designated areas.
+For more information: smokefree.umbc.edu

-- Hookah's: Hookah's may be stored in residential facilities; Used coals from hookahs must be cold to the touch when disposed of, and may not be brought into any residential facility; Users must follow campus smoking policy.
+- Hookahs, Electronic Cigarettes and Vaporizers: These items may not be used in or around residential facilities, but may be stored in residential facilities; Used coals from hookahs must be cold to the touch when disposed of, and may not be brought into any residential facility; Users of these devices must follow the campus smoking policy.

-- Cleaning/Pest and Extermination Regulations: It is the responsibility of each resident to clean and maintain his or her room or apartment.
+- Cleaning/Pest and Extermination Regulations: Residential Life regularly exterminate all residential facilities.
+During the academic year, it is the responsibility of each resident to clean and maintain their room or apartment.
 Vacuum cleaners are available at service desks for student use.
-We regularly exterminate all residential facilities.
 If a resident develops a pest problem, they should contact Residential Facilities at 5-FXIT immediately.
-If Residential Life needs to arrange a special visit by the exterminator due to resident actions or negligence, charges will be billed to the appropriate student account.
 Residential Life mandates residents to report pest infestation and comply with published pest extermination protocol.
+If Residential Life needs to arrange a visit by the exterminator due to resident actions or negligence, charges will be billed to the appropriate student account.
 The University will not be liable for the presence of bugs, vermin, or insects.
 Food should be kept in tightly closed plastic or metal containers.
 Residents should be mindful of the resurgence of bed bugs and learn appropriate methods to avoid a personal infestation.

 Illegal Drugs & Controlled Substances